-To add, delete, or change the order of instruments, use the menu Edit→Instruments... or press I. This opens the Instruments dialog which is virtually identical to the Chose Instruments dialog in the New Score Wizard (see above).
+To add, delete, or change the order of instruments: from the menu, select Edit→Instruments...; or use the keyboard shortcut, I. This opens the Instruments dialog which is virtually identical to the Chose Instruments dialog in the New Score Wizard (see above).

 See also Change instrument (Staff properties).

 The second screen of the new score wizard allows you to choose a template to create a new score from (see above for details).
 To create a score using this method, click on a template instead of the "Choose Instruments" option.
 Continue and finish the new score wizard as usual.